 Photo credit Lauren Ettinger

-Head over to the Bailey-Matthews Shell Museum on Sanibel Island to tour the most comprehensive shell museum in the western hemisphere.
+Visit the Bailey-Matthews National Shell Museum on Sanibel Island to tour the most comprehensive shell museum in the Western Hemisphere.

 Photo credit Gary Jung